-Feniks starts the 2022 season on April 2nd with a tour in the bulb fields.
+Feniks starts the 2023 season on April 15 with a tour in the bulb fields.
 In this week the daffodils and hyacinths are at the peak of their blooming, turning the fields in yellow, purple and blue.
 You will bike in the sweet scent of the hyacinths, adding a special sensation to the experience of this tour.
-Highlight is the visit of the Keukenhof (included in this trip).
+Highlight is the visit of the Keukenhof.

 This tour is suited for everyone and people of all ages.
 On flat terrain, with daily distances of 40 – 50 kms.
 About 4 hours by bike.

 - Tulip Tour 6/4 – 13/4, 1 bunk bed cabin available

 - Tulip Tour 13/4 – 20/4, various cabins available

 - Tulip Tour 20/4 – 27/4, various cabins available